Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ## Step 1: Preparation

 If you are working on the RIS cluster, log in and change to your working directory of choice.
 Create a new directory for your output files called “scrna.”
-Change to that directory, and clone a small github repository that contains one helpful ancillary file.
+Change to that directory, and clone a small github repository that contains one ancillary script.
 Then create a subdirectory called scRNA_data and change to that directory.
-Then download the data and code, and return to the 'scrna' diretory.
+Then download the data and code, and return to the 'scrna' directory.
 The commands are:

 ```bash
 mkdir scrna